caitpj/d100_d400_income_predict/README.md

 ### 5. Install the git hooks
     `pre-commit install`

 Now, every time you run `git commit`, your local machine will fist check it meets the rules stated in .`pre-commit-config.yaml` automatically.
+You can also run `pytests` in the src/tests directory.

 ## AI Use